cmelchior/jervis-ffb/README.md

 * Desktop client installers for Windows, MacOS and Linux can be found here: https://jervis.ilios.dk/download/.

+* No test builds for iPad is currently being created.
+Instead these must be built from source.

 No guarantees are given for them.